playframework/play-generated-docs/manual/working/scalaGuide/main/sql/ScalaAnorm.md

 - 4. Type `java.util.UUID`.
 - 5. Type `java.sql.Array`.
 - 6. Type `java.lang.Iterable[_]`.

+> When an instance of `java.util.UUID` is used as a parameter, its string value is passed to statement.
+If the underlying database offers a specific SQL datatype for ID, it's possible to cast the stringified value; e.g. Working with PostgreSQL `uuid` type: `SQL"SELECT * FROM table WHERE anPostgreSQLuuid = ${aJavaUUID}::uuid"`

 Optional column can be parsed as `Option[T]`, as soon as `T` is supported.